Vnovnick/jourbooks/README.md

   - ~~checks read books with search results to display shelved/saved books from DB~~
 - (12/12) improved previous feature of shelving to "read" to instead allow user to shelve to multiple shelf types
   - same check made when searching for books, but now for whatever shelf type assigned
+- (12/21) Incorporate Tanstack Svelte Query and have updating book displays on the homepage